Back to The Triumph

 The world loves a broad peace built on silence, compromise, and loss of doctrinal memory. 's peace is harder and holier because it rests on truth.

-Christ distinguishes His peace from the world's.
-The prophets condemn those who cry peace where there is none.
-St. Paul teaches unity in one body, one faith, one baptism.
-Scripture therefore rejects both chaos and compromise.
-Authentic unity is never unity against revelation.
+Christ distinguishes His peace from the world's peace.[1]
+The prophets condemn those who cry peace where there is none.[2]
+St. Paul teaches unity in one body, one faith, and one baptism.[3]

-The saints and councils always protected unity by protecting truth.
+The saints and councils protected unity by protecting truth.
 They did not widen the faith until contradiction fit inside it.
 They purified, clarified, and condemned where necessary so that true unity could remain possible.

 The faithful should therefore refuse: